Bivariate change point detection: joint detection of changes in expectation and variance: The statistical test

 We use $M_h(\Gamma):=M_h^{(1)}(\Gamma)$ as a test statistic.
-We reject iff $M_h(\Gamma)$ exceeds some value $Q$.
-For an asymptotic significance level $\alpha\in (0,1)$, the value of $Q$ should be chosen the $(1-\alpha)$-quantile of the limit distribution in (\ref{Mh}).
+We reject iff $M_h(\Gamma)$ exceeds the $(1-\alpha)$-quantile $Q$ of the limit distribution in (\ref{Mh}), given $\alpha\in (0,1)$.
 To the best of our knowledge there is no closed formula available.
-To approximate a quantile we could aim at deriving tail bounds, see e.g., \citet{Albin1990,Lindgren1980,Adler1990,Talagrand2014} mentioning that $[d_I^2(\mathcal L_{h,t})]_t$ constitutes a $\chi^2$-process.
-However, it is more accurate to choose $Q$ a quantile of the approximated distribution derived in Monte Carlo simulations.
+We choose $Q$ as a quantile of the approximated distribution derived in Monte Carlo simulations.

+In a similar setup \citet{Jaruskova2011} derived tail approximations for functionals of Brownian bridges to adjust $Q$.
+Here, $[d_I^2(\mathcal L_{h,t})]_t$ constitutes a $\chi^2$-process, which should allow to derive tail bounds as well, see \citet{Albin1990,Lindgren1980,Adler1990,Talagrand2014}.
+We mention high accuracy of simulations.